roytang/blog/content/post/2006/01/how-to-organize-a-cluttered-mind.md

 At the end of the day, especially during the past couple of weeks, I've found myself mentally exhausted.
 I have a very easy time separating work from personal life, because by the time I step into the elevator after logging out I'm already too tired to even think about work issues.

 Not that I have a bad job, mind you.
 It's awesome.
 But I guess sometimes I toss myself into it a bit too much.
-When my personal load is light, I can easily handle everything tossed at me and people go &#8220;You're awesome!&#8221; and I nod and address the next crisis.
+When my personal load is light, I can easily handle everything tossed at me and people go "You're awesome!&#8221; and I nod and address the next crisis.
 But when my load is heavy, well, then things really get exciting.

 I forgot what my point was now, as I unconsciously launched into a narrative of how my typical day goes.
 I'm still getting by with my gut, but I know from experience that gut instinct only gets you so far.
 Sooner or later, something's gonna give and I'll need to find some way to make sure I can carry this level of awesome-ness to the next level.